Michelangelo and Leonardo da Vinci are considered two of the greatest artists ever lived. They both lived in Florence, Italy, during the same time.

 What Did Leonardo da Vinci Contribute To Medicine?

 Leonardo da Vinci contributed a lot to the medical field of study.
-His work contributed to our understanding of anatomy, medical physics, biomedical engineers, and neuroscience.
-He was fascinated with the human body as an artist and scientist.
+His work contributed to our understanding of anatomy, medical physics, biomedical engineering, and neuroscience.
+As an artist and scientist, he was fascinated with the human body.

 By clicking here, you can learn more by reading What Did Leonardo da Vinci Contribute To Medicine?.